-"The ‘Queen’s Green Canopy’ initiative is a perfect way to celebrate the Queen’s 70 years as our sovereign and I encourage everyone who can to play even a tiny part in planting a tree for the jubilee.”
+Mrs Pyper said: "The ‘Queen’s Green Canopy’ initiative is a perfect way to celebrate the Queen’s 70 years as our sovereign and I encourage everyone who can to play even a tiny part in planting a tree for the jubilee.”

-The Trust hopes to plant further trees in phases over the next three years, until 2025, and applications are open for future round of planting.
+The Trust hopes to plant further trees in phases over the next three years, until 2025, and applications are open for future rounds of planting.
 If you are interested in getting involved, email: [email protected] for more details.

 Applications are welcome from landowners, farmers, parish and town councils, schools and community groups.

 To donate to Trees for the Downs, visit: southdownstrust.org.uk/trees-for-the-downs/